dbohdan/unflattener/README.md

 Unflattener is distributed under the new (3-clause) BSD license.
 See the file `LICENSE`.

 Robot sprite originally from the [Bits & Bots art pack](http://opengameart.org/content/bits-bots-art-pack) by MoikMellah.
-The sprite and its derivatives are licensed under the Creative Commons CC-BY-SA 3.0 license.
+The sprite is licensed under the Creative Commons [CC0](http://creativecommons.org/publicdomain/zero/1.0/) license.